-We support the IASB's intention to highlight 'unusual' items of income and expenses and require entities to disclose 'unusual income and expenses' in the notes.
+We support the IASB's intention to highlight 'unusual' items of income and expenses and to require entities to disclose 'unusual income and expenses' in the notes.
 We think that users of financial statements would benefit from greater transparency of information if clear guidelines regarding the presentation of 'unusual income and expenses' were available.
 However, as explained in more detail below, we think that the proposed definition of 'unusual income and expenses' is too restrictive and therefore do not agree with the proposed definition.
-We believe further that it is not possible to develop a definition that can be applied across entities and industries.
-Rather, the assessment whether income and expenses are 'unusual' can only be made on the basis on an entity-specific approach.
-Therefore, we recommend the IASB allowing entities to develop and apply consistently their own definition of 'unusual income and expenses'.
-Thus, the guidance in the new IFRS Standard should include general requirements for the fair presentation and disclosure of 'unusual income and expenses'.
+We believe further that it is not possible to develop a definition that can be applied across all entities and industries.
+Rather, any assessment whether income and expenses are 'unusual' can only be made on the basis on an entity-specific approach.
+Therefore, we recommend the IASB include only general requirements for the fair presentation and disclosure of 'unusual income and expenses' and allow entities to develop and apply consistently their own definition of 'unusual income and expenses'.